The Victorian Government has introduced a new rate cap system that restricts how much councils can collect in rates.

 How does rate capping work?

-A council’s overall rate revenue must not be more than 2.5 per cent higher than last year.
+A council’s overall rate revenue must not be more than the rate cap from last year.

-Will my rates go up by 2.5 per cent?
+Will my rates go up by the rate cap?

 The rate cap does not apply to individual rates notices.

-The overall rate revenue collected by a council cannot exceed the 2.5 per cent rate cap, but how much each property owner pays is determined by the value of your property.
+The overall rate revenue collected by a council cannot exceed the rate cap, but how much each property owner pays is determined by the value of your property.

 The Victorian Government also excluded waste charges and the State’s fire services property levy from the rate cap.